marchaesen/vcxsrv/mesalib/docs/shading.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Shaders can be dumped and replaced on runtime for debugging purposes.
-This feature is not currently supported by SCons build.
-This is
-controlled via following environment variables:
+This is controlled via following environment variables:

 -  **MESA_SHADER_DUMP_PATH** - path where shader sources are dumped
 -  **MESA_SHADER_READ_PATH** - path where replacement shaders are read